sunisho/shomediablog/content/post/stopping-trump.md

 In addition to the above (Jen Hoffman, Indivisible, etc), here are some resources to help curate the news for you, so you don't have to waste hours scrolling through Facebook or watching CNN:

 * <a href="https://whatthefuckjusthappenedtoday.com/" target="blank">What The Fuck Just Happened Today</a><br>A daily newsletter that recaps the day's current events so you never miss a beat.
+* <a href="https://issuevoter.org/">Issue Voter</a><br>Allows you to stay up to date on bills being voted on by Congress and voice your opinion.
 * <a href="https://projects.fivethirtyeight.com/congress-trump-score/votes/" target="blank">FiveThirtyEight's Congress Tracker</a><br>Even though they failed miserably at predicting the election, FiveThirtyEight does have a great resource on keeping track of your Members of Congress.